4 Ways Politics Makes You (and Everyone Else) Miserable!

 The candidates would like for you to believe that…

-- the water we drink will either run out or become undrinkable by the time Captain Marvel comes out.
+- The water we drink will either run out or become undrinkable by the time Captain Marvel 2 comes out.

 And only they can save us.
-Their plan, although it’s just a rehash of the last candidate’s plan, is the only way the world can be saved.
+Although it’s just a rehash of the last candidate’s plan, their plan is the only way the world can be saved.

 Many of us buy into it.
 We’re scared that all those things and more are going to happen.
-It makes us negative and afraid.
+It makes us cynical and afraid.

 Those are all concerns we need to address, but we’re not going to get anywhere if we allow the politicians to keep driving fear into our hearts and wedges between us.

-The candidates and their followers want you to believe that your life is going to get bad–or worse without their help.
+The candidates and their followers want you to believe that your life will get bad–or worse without their help.
 Way too many people place way too much reliance on how much the president will affect their lives.

 Yep, I’m human.
 Great.
 Way to spoil that!